 - T-Mobile: Sign in to your T-Mobile account online or in the app.
 If you are eligible to get a new phone, there should be an "Upgrade" button visible.
 (More details.)

 - Verizon: Enter your phone number into Verizon's upgrade checker.
 You will likely have to enter your Verizon account's password to proceed.
 (Texting #874 may also tell you if you can upgrade.)

 This works both ways.
-You can simply do this whenever preorders are available for the iPhone XS, XS Max, or XR, or you can do it now with any iPhone available online in the Apple Store (without completing a purchase, of course).
+You can simply do this whenever preorders are available for the iPhone 11, 11 Pro, or 11 Pro Max (or any future model), or you can do it now with any iPhone available online in the Apple Store (without completing a purchase, of course).
 It's probably best to test drive it first with an iPhone you don't want because preorders can sell out very quickly.

 When you go to buy an iPhone on the Apple Store online, you'll have to select the iPhone model, carrier, color, internal storage, and payment option.
 Afterward, whether you chose the iPhone Upgrade Program or a carrier-specific financing option, you'll be presented with an eligibility checker at the end of the process.

 The information you will need to provide on this page varies:

 - Apple: Choose the iPhone Upgrade Program, then just sign in with your Apple ID and password to see if you can upgrade or not.